-- Times in purple with "f" indicate a flag stop: Passengers must tell the conductor that - they wish to leave.
-Passengers waiting to board must be visible on the platform for the train to stop. - Times in blue with "L" indicate an early departure: The train may leave ahead of schedule at these stops.
+Times in purple with "f" indicate a flag stop: Passengers must tell the conductor that they wish to leave.
+Passengers waiting to board must be visible on the platform for the train to stop.

-Bikes: Bicycles are allowed on trains with the bicycle symbol shown below the train number.
+Bikes: Bicycles are allowed on trains with the bicycle symbol shown below the train